wil-sys/TFT35Translate/README.md

 Add service file
 sudo nano /etc/systemd/system/TFT35Translate.service

-Add the following to the file
+Add the everything contained in "service.txt" to it

-[Unit]
-Description=TFT35Translate service by wil-sys

-After=network.target

-[Service]

-Type=simple

-ExecStart=/bin/bash /home/"$USER"/TFT35Translate/Start.sh

-ExecStop=/bin/bash /home/"$USER"/TFT35Translate/Stop.sh

-Restart=always

-RestartSec=5

-TimeoutSec=60

-RuntimeMaxSec=infinity

-PIDFile=/tmp/name_script.pid

-[Install]

-WantedBy=multi-user.target

 Press Control + X, then Y, and finally enter